Artist Interview: Steven Campbell

 SL: Content is more important than technique to you, correct?
 Is there a specific type of content you aim to create when you work?

-Sc: A lot of my work has either religious or political overtones or undertones.
+SC: A lot of my work has either religious or political overtones or undertones.
 But I don't want them to be so overt that there's no mystery to the piece.

 SL: The piece that grabbed me with its political and religious allusions was Friends of Kafka #9, the piece that depicts Edwin Booth as Cardinal Richelieu.
 It feels like a social critique.
 What is happening there?